hanidnguyen/MEAN-stack-messenger/README.md

-This backend folder can be anywhere since it is not related to angular front end in anyway.
+This backend folder can be anywhere since it is not related to angular front end in any way.
 Placed it in the mean-course folder simply for learning.

 ____________